-To elicit a relevant focused history from patients with increasingly complex issues and in increasingly challenging circumstances.
-To establish a problem list increasingly based on pattern recognition including differential diagnosis(es) and formulate a management plan and imaging strategy
+To elicit a relevant focused history from patients with complex issues.
+To establish a problem list including differential diagnosis(es) and formulate an imaging strategy

-Knowledge Assessment Methods GMP Comprehends importance of differ ent elements of history 6,7 1 Knows likely causes and risk facto of presentation rs for conditions relevant to mode 6,7 1 Recognise that the patient's wishe inform examination, investigation a s and beliefs and the history should and management 6,7 1 Skills Identifies and overcomes possible barriers to effective communication 7 1 Manages time and draws consulta tion to a close appropriately 7 1 Manages alternative and conflictin and members of the multi-professi g views from family, carers, friends onal team and maintains focus 7 1,3 Assimilates history from the availa other sources including members 7 1,3 Recognises and interprets approprious communication from patients and communication from patients and communication from patients.
-7,8 1,3 Behaviours Shows respect and behaves in acc Practice cordance with Good Medical 7,8 3,4 Descriptors Core Level 1 Level 2 Obtains, records and presents accurate clinical history relevant to the clinical presentation.
-Elicits most important positive and negative indicators of diagnosis Includes an indication of patient's views Starts to screen out irrelevant information.
-Is able to format notes in a logical way and writes legibly Records regular follow up notes Is able accurately to summarise the details of patient notes.
-Demonstrates an awareness that effective history taking needs to take due account of patients beliefs and understanding Demonstrates ability to rapidly obtain relevant history in context of severely ill patients and/or in an emergency situation Demonstrates ability to keep interview focused on most important clinical issues.
-Writes timely, comprehensive, informative letters to patients and to GPs Quickly focuses questice establish working diagnorelate to relevant examinivestigation and manaplan in most acute and chronic conditions in alrenvironment.
-In the context of non-urcases demonstrates and use time effectively as pinformation collection power working.
-Write succinct notes and to summarise accuratel complex cases osis and nation, gement common most any gent ability to part of the rocess d is able or confidentiality Knowledge Assessment Methods GMP Demonstrate appropriate content of reports 5,6,7 1 Understand the relevance of data protection pertaining to patient confidentiality 5,6,7,8 1 Skills Produce concise and accurate repother written correspondence tailed 5,6,7, 1 Behaviours Appreciate the importance of time medical secretaries and the use of 3,4,5,6,7,8 1,2,3,4 Contacts clinical colleagues approscenarios ppriately dependent upon clinical 3,4,5,6,7,8 1,2,3,4 Descriptors Core Level 1 Level 2 Recognise importance of clear, concise and timely written communications and reports Start to produce clear, concise and timely written communications and reports under supervision Increase production of clear, concise and timely written communications and reports under supervision Independent production of simple/straightforward reports Communication of important results directly to the clinical teams Independent Production of clear, concise and timely writte communications and reports Effective independent communicator
+Knowledge Assessment Methods GMP Comprehends importance of different elements of history 6,7 1 Knows likely causes and risk factors for conditions relevant to mode of presentation 6,7 1 Recognise that the patient's wishes and beliefs and the history should inform examination, investigation and management 6,7 1 Skills Identifies and overcomes possible barriers to effective communication 7 1 Manages time and draws consultation to a close appropriately 7 1 Manages alternative and conflicting views from family, carers, friends and members of the multi-professional team and maintains focus 7 1,3 Assimilates history from the available information from patient and other sources including members of the multi-professional team.
+7 1,3 Recognises and interprets appropriately the use of non verbal communication from patients and carers 7,8 1,3 Behaviours Shows respect and behaves in accordance with Good Medical Practice 7,8 3,4

+Obtains, records and presents accurate clinical history relevant to the clinical presentation.

+Elicits most important positive and negative indicators of diagnosis

+Includes an indication of patient's views

+Starts to screen out irrelevant information.

+Is able to format notes in a logical way and writes legibly

+Write succinct notes and is able to summarise accurately complex cases

+Is able accurately to summarise the details of patient notes.

+Demonstrates an awareness that effective history taking needs to take due account of patients beliefs and understanding

+Demonstrates ability to rapidly obtain relevant history in context of severely ill patients and/or in an emergency situation

+Demonstrates ability to keep interview focused on most important clinical issues.